-3.3.11.2 Lighting System
+3.3.10.23.3.11.2 Lighting System

 Minimal lighting would be required for operations and would be limited to safety and security functions.
 Motion sensitive, directional security lights would be installed to provide adequate illumination at points of ingress/egress pursuant to County of Imperial Building Code Requirements (see Title 9, Division 3, Chapter 1: Special Development Standards, of the County's Zoning Ordinance).
 All lighting will be directed downward and shielded to focus illumination of the desired areas only and to minimize light trespass in accordance with applicable County requirements.
+All lighting would be directed downward and shielded to confine direct rays to the project site and muted to the maximum extent consistent with safety and operational necessity (Title 9, Division 17, Chapter 2: Specific Standards for all Renewable Energy Projects, of the County's Zoning Ordinance).

-3.3.11.3 Access Roads
+3.3.10.33.3.11.3 Access Roads